Promoting pro-environmental behavior among university students: Does psychological green climate matter?

 Daily, S. M., Smith, M. L., Lilly, C. L., Davidov, D. M., Mann, M. J., & Kristjansson, A. L. (2020).
 Using school climate to improve attendance and grades: Understanding the importance of school satisfaction among middle and high school students.
 Journal of School Health, 90(9), 683-693.

 Farliana, N., Setiaji, K., & Feriady, M. (2023).
 Effect of self-efficacy on green consumption behavior in higher education: Mediation effect of learning quality and organizational support.
-In AIP Conference Proceedings (Vol. 2765, No. 1).
+In AIP conference proceedings: International conference on sustainable materials science, structures, and manufacturing, Indonesia.
 AIP Publishing.

 Grazia, V. (2022).
 A longitudinal study of school climate: Reciprocal effects with student engagement and burnout.
 Psychology in the Schools, 59(8), 1521-1537.